Machine Learning @ WORK

 This is an exciting week of work – off schedule, off budget and off hierarchy.
 Just roll up your sleeves and go!

 It is also a competition; convince the Judges and there are prizes.
-You could also demonstrate your winning solution at TIDE Sprint in Stockholm, or at CWIX in Poland.
+You possibly also demonstrate your winning solution at TIDE Sprint in Stockholm.
 Unlock your innovative self; we are looking for the “new, untested and un-usual.”

 Don’t be conventional, we want fresh ideas, pursued without prejudice and preconceptions.
 We want fresh minds, energetic enthusiasts; competitive fighters – don’t be constrained by what you think we want to see or hear.
 Mentors will guide you.
 They know about NATO and will advise you throughout.
 Remember though – ask them what you like, but don’t ask for the answer – that’s up to you!